zeespogeira/ADS-HouseOfThings/README.md

 - Problem
     - How can we make sure that when a Sensor publishes a reading, the reading is stored in an common object to all sensors?
 - Pattern description
-    - The pattern enforces the existance of a single instance of a class.
+    - The pattern enforces the existence of a single instance of a class.
 - Usage
     - By using this pattern that all the readings are stored in a single object and we can react to the "new reading" by notifying all the "sensor reading dependants".
 The Hub class is a singleton class.